Sweeten’s 2020 cost guide to home remodeling in Los Angeles, including kitchen, bath, and whole-home (plus ADUs and permit tips!)

 Moving into a new house—or realizing your home hasn’t kept up with your lifestyle—can make renovation feel like a path to reinvention.
-Creating a budget for that planned remodel is unique to every project; taking into consideration the materials you choose, changes in layout, or moving plumbing or gas lines, all of which factor into the equation.
+Creating a budget for that planned remodel is unique to every project.
+The materials you choose, changes in layout, or moving plumbing or gas lines, all factor into the equation.

-Sweeten, a free service matching homeowners with vetted general contractors, has compiled a guide to renovation costs across Los Angeles, California, focusing on four categories: kitchen, bathroom, an addition, and permits.
+Sweeten, a free renovation platform that matches homeowners with licensed general contractors offering support through project completion, has compiled a guide to remodeling costs in Los Angeles, California, focusing on five categories: kitchen, bathroom, an addition, ADUs, and permits.

-Here’s a breakdown of typical starting costs compiled from Remodeling’s Cost vs. Value report.
+Here’s a breakdown of typical starting costs compiled from Remodeling’s Cost vs. Value report and Sweeten contractors.

 - Full home renovation: $100—$400+ per square feet (psf)